Travis d'Arnaud Player Props: Braves vs. Marlins

 - The pitching staff for the Marlins has a collective 9.5 K/9, the fourth-best in MLB.

-- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.03).
+- The Marlins' 4.07 team ERA ranks 13th among all MLB pitching staffs.

-- Marlins pitchers combine to allow 86 home runs (one per game), the ninth-fewest in the league.
+- The Marlins allow the 10th-fewest home runs in baseball (88 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.